Saw Palm: florida literature and art

 behold.

-Bio: Lauren Johnson resides in Orlando, Florida with her family and her energetic dog Coco.
+Lauren Johnson resides in Orlando, Florida with her family and her energetic dog Coco.
 Her poetry has appeared in Living Waters Review and The Fourth River, and is forthcoming in The Tiny Journal.
 When she is not writing, she enjoys reading retold myths, taking scenic walks, conversing with friends, contemplating the meaning of the universe, and baking bread.
 Her favorite Florida beaches are Cocoa Beach, where she learned to surf, and Daytona Beach, where she wrote this poem one storm-tossed morning.

 Miami